chenfeizhang/Brette/README.md

 ## 1. Compile the neuron model:

-    a.
-Go to directory ~/Code_git/Models/Brette.
+ - Go to directory ~/Code_git/Models/Brette.
 Compile the mod file with nrnivmodl.

 ## 2. Search mean and std of stimulus to reproduce expected firing rate and firing pattern for the neuron model.